Transition from classical to ultimate melting: Results: Melting ice balls in experiments and simulations

 Out of such temporal evolutions of the melting ice balls (either experimental or numerical) we can extract the mean melt rate $\langle \dot R \rangle$ (the average is over time) and its dependence on the control parameters.
 To allow for comparison between different experiments and simulations, the melt rate is expressed in dimensionless form as the Nusselt number $\Nu$, which is the dimensionless heat transfer from the water towards the ice (see \hyperref[sec:methods]{Methods} for a detailed derivation)

 where $\rho_{\mathrm{ice}}/\rho_{\mathrm{water}} \approx 0.9$ is the ice-to-water density ratio.

 The results for $\Nu$ (compensated by $Pr^{1/3}$ for reasons to be explained later) vs $\Rey_{D_0}$ are shown in figure \ref{fig:nu}.
 The plot also contains (re-analysed) experimental data of Machicoane {\it et al.} \cite{machicoane2013}, McCutchan {\it et al.} \cite{mccutchan2024} (who varied $\Pra$ and $\Ste$), and Guo {\it et al.} \cite{guo2026} (for heat transfer without melting).
+Although the recent paper by Noto and Ulloa \cite{noto2026melting} also studies melting ice spheres, their interest is not on forced convection but in natural convection (corresponding to $\Rey_{D_o}=0$); hence those data cannot be included in the plot.
 In the melting experiments, $\Rey_{D_0}$ varies by nearly two orders of magnitude, revealing a nearly linear dependence $\Nu \propto \Rey^\gamma_{D_0}$\cite{machicoane2013} with $0.8 \leq \gamma \leq 1.0$.
 The numerical data in the plot reflect the considerable lower Reynolds numbers ($\Rey_{D_0} < 700 $), but note that the experimental and numerical data sets nearly overlap and show good agreement in the overall trend.
 From the experimental data, we cannot detect differences between the Eulerian and the Lagrangian cases; they are of similar magnitude as differences between repeated experiments for the same control parameters.
 The DNS data are more precise, and we can conclude that Eulerian melting is slightly faster than Lagrangian melting, due to the larger shear rates achieved along the melting object in the Eulerian case.
 But most importantly in the context of this work, four orders of magnitude in $\Rey_{D_0}$ are covered.
 This large range enables us to now clearly identify the existence of two different scaling regimes and the transition in between them, namely the above mentioned large $\Rey_{D_0}$ regime with $\Nu \propto \Rey^\gamma_{D_0}$ with ${0.8 \leq \gamma \leq 1.0}$ above the transition and a small $\Rey_{D_0}$ regime with $\Nu \propto \Rey^{1/2}_{D_0}$ below the transition.